apache/mxnet/docs/tutorials/mkldnn/operator_list.md

 Besides direct operator optimizations, we also provide graph fusion passes listed in the table below.
 Users can choose to enable or disable these fusion patterns through environmental variables.

-For example, you can enable all fusion passes by:
+For example, you can enable all FP32 fusion passes in the following table by:

 ```
 export MXNET_SUBGRAPH_BACKEND=MKLDNN